arielf/clean-push/FAQ.md

 The question boils down to what two branches are you comparing, and in which order.

-One of the biggest misunderstandings of git is the following:
+One of the misunderstandings of git is the following:

 Conceptually, there are 2 branches (or copies thereof):

     - A main branch (shared with other developers)
     - A feature branch (the one you're working on on)

-When in fact, there are (at least) 4 branches:
+When in fact, there are (at least) 4 copies:

     - A _remote_ main branch (shared with other developers)
-    - A _local_ main branch (a copy of 1 but is often behind)
+    - A _local_ main branch (a copy of 1 but is often behind on updates)
     - A _local_ feature branch (the one you're working on)
     - A _remote_ feature branch (the one you push to for code reviews before landing on main)